ericsonga/APCSAReview/_sources/Unit6-Arrays/horseBarnA.rst

 In order to find the index of the horse with the same name we are looking for, we will need to loop through the array ``spaces``.
 As we loop, we will compare the name we are looking for with the ``Horse`` object's name at the current index.
 We will have to watch out for spaces that are empty (are null).

+.. reveal:: frhba_r1
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: frhba_1
         :answer_a: spaces[index].name;
         :answer_b: spaces[index].getName();
         :answer_c: spaces.get(index).getName();
         :correct: b
         :feedback_a: Getter methods are needed to access private class variables.
         :feedback_b: This is the syntax for getting the value of an element in an array.
         :feedback_c: This is the syntax for getting the value of an element in an arrayList.

         Which of the following correctly retrieves the name of a "Horse" object from the "spaces" array?

 Once we have the name of the current ``Horse`` object, we need to compare this name to the name we are looking for.

+.. reveal:: frhba_r2
+   :showtitle: Reveal Problem
+   :hidetitle: Hide Problem
+   :optional:

     .. mchoice:: frhba_2
         :answer_a: str.compareTo(anotherString);
         :answer_b: str == anotherString;
         :answer_c: str.equals(anotherString);
         :correct: c
         :feedback_a: This String method is used for comparing two strings alphabetically.
 It returns 0 if they are equal so you would need to check the return value.
         :feedback_b: This would only return true if the two variables refer to the same object.
         :feedback_c: This String method will compare the characters in both strings and return true if they are the same.

         What is the best way to compare two strings for equality?

 Try It!
 ========